Ciaran-io/explore-ireland/README.md

 ### content

-- The cycle location & walking trails used in google maps & the card content that displays the trail locations[sportsireland.ie](https://www.sportireland.ie/outdoors/cycling-off-road/trails)
+- The cycle location & walking trails used in google maps & the card content that displays the trail locations [sportsireland.ie](https://www.sportireland.ie/outdoors/cycling-off-road/trails)

 - The top tourist locations are sourced from [Plantware.com](https://www.planetware.com/tourist-attractions/ireland-irl.htm)